Funding Sources for Durable Medical Equipment (DME) in Rhode Island

-Durable medical equipment is expensive.
+Durable medical equipment (DME) is expensive.
 There is no way around this.
-A lot of durable medical equipment, such as ceiling lift systems, wheelchair ramps and roll-in showers require modifications to the disabled individual’s home that must be completed by certified installers in order to make sure that the equipment is installed correctly and safely.
+A lot of durable medical equipment (DME), such as ceiling lift systems, wheelchair ramps, and roll-in showers require modifications to the disabled individual’s home that must be completed by certified installers in order to make sure that the equipment is installed correctly and safely.

-The state of Rhode Island has several organizations that may provide help in funding critical durable medical equipment for families that have a need for and cannot purchase for themselves.
-There are many different ways to help pay for durable medical equipment such as wheelchair to car transfer devices, stairlifts for wheelchairs and patient transfer devices just to name a few.
-Here is a list of a few organizations that might be able to help you with your durable medical equipment funding needs:
+The state of Rhode Island has several organizations that may provide help in funding critical durable medical equipment (DME) for families that have a need for and cannot purchase for themselves.
+There are many different ways to help pay for durable medical equipment (DME) such as wheelchair-to-car transfer devices, stairlifts for wheelchairs, and patient transfer devices just to name a few.
+Here is a list of a few organizations that might be able to help you with your durable medical equipment (DME) funding needs:

 The Greater New England chapter of the National Multiple Sclerosis Society has an office located in Warwick, RI.
-But you don’t have to go there to get information for caregivers, the NMS Society has lots of resources including many funding options for helping pay for durable medical equipment, home modifications and much more.
+But you don’t have to go there to get information for caregivers, the NMS Society has lots of resources including many funding options for helping pay for durable medical equipment (DME), home modifications, and much more.

-ATAP is a Rhode Island statewide partnership of several organizations that work together to help meet the needs for individuals with disabilities to get help with disability assessments, training for independent living and help paying for disability-related expenses such as durable medical equipment.
+ATAP is a Rhode Island statewide partnership of several organizations that work together to help meet the needs of individuals with disabilities to get help with disability assessments, training for independent living, and help paying for disability-related expenses such as durable medical equipment (DME).